 The breakdown of the accumulated contribution of translation differences attributable to equity holders of the parent at December 31 is as follows:

-The negative translation differences of Telefónica United Kingdom accumulated in equity at June 1, 2021 have been reclassified to the income statement as a result of the establishment of VMED O2 UK Ltd (see Note 2), for an amount of 3,135 million euros.
+The negative translation differences of Telefónica United Kingdom accumulated in equity at June 1, 2021 were reclassified to the 2021 income statement as a result of the establishment of VMED O2 UK Ltd (see Note 2), for an amount of 3,135 million euros.

-Likewise, the negative translation differences associated with the sale of the Telxius Group tower divisions and Telefónica de Costa Rica have also been reclassified to the income statement for the amount of 37 and 21 million euros, respectively.
+Likewise, the negative translation differences associated with the sale of the Telxius Group tower divisions and Telefónica de Costa Rica were also reclassified to the income statement for the amount of 37 and 21 million euros, respectively.